 PD Dr. Berit Hildebrandt, Seminar for Prehistory and Early History, University of Göttingen

-Berit Hildebrandt is leading the project together with Guy Bar-Oz.
-She is a classical archaeologist and ancient historian with a research focus on the models and goods of trade and exchange of goods along the Silk Roads in Antiquity and the impact these goods had on the societies that imported them.
+Berit Hildebrandt is the coordinator of the project and the PI on the German side.
+She is a classical archaeologist and ancient historian with a research focus on the models of trade and exchange of goods, among others silk, along the Silk Roads in Antiquity and the impact these goods had on the societies that imported them.
 She has also worked with heritage learning and is interested in how cultural heritage can be used to further intercultural dialogues.

 Prof. Dr. Guy Bar-Oz, School of Archaeology and Maritime Cultures, University of Haifa

 Guy Bar-Oz research focuses on the cultural and biological heritage of the ancient Lands of Israel.
 His main research efforts deal with developing and applying novel methods for reconstructing in high resolution the culture and environmental landscape of extinct past societies.